 The only ballad type song is “Dead Hearts (Love the enemy)” which is a duet with Alissa White-Gluz of Arch Enemy.
 When she isn’t screaming it up with her band (very well I might add), she has a really nice, pleasant voice singing in this style.
 The song is about bullying, but not physical bullying…bullying with words as they can hurt more than any physical pain.
 The two sound really good together.

-I would delete so it gets a perfect 83% on the Track Score (10 keepers out of 12 tracks).
+I would delete a couple songs so it would get an 83% on the Track Score (10 keepers out of 12 tracks).
 And the overall score for the quality of the songs and the overall album is a 4.5 out 5 stars.
 The album was a real surprise on how much I liked it.
 It is one of my favorites of the year so far.
 It delivers on a Modern Metal sound as you hear all the metal bands that contributed to the album and then some.
 I understand that Dee and Jamey have a two record deal so I can’t wait to hear the next one.

 Let me know if you have heard it and if you liked it or not.
 I enjoy hearing everyone’s different view points as that is what makes this fun to do.
 I hope you enjoyed and have a great day.